root-project/root/documentation/primer/ROOT_as_calculator.md

 ## Controlling ROOT ##

-One more remark at this point: as every command you type into ROOT is usually interpreted by Cint, an "escape character" is needed to pass commands to ROOT directly.
+One more remark at this point: as every command you type into ROOT is usually interpreted by Cling, an "escape character" is needed to pass commands to ROOT directly.
 This character is the dot at the beginning of a line: